furkanonal06/santanderbank-analysis-webapp/README.md

 - Pandas & NumPy

 ## **🔹 Data Preprocessing & Analysis**
-The dataset was preprocessed and analyzed in a separate **GitHub repository**, which includes:
+The dataset was preprocessed and analyzed in a separate **GitHub repository**, which can be accessed here:
 📂 **[Santander Churn Data Analysis Repo](https://github.com/furkanonal06/santanderbank-analysis)**

 ## **🔹 Installation & Usage**